Diagnosis of Miscarriage and Services Available

 The Emergency Room in CUMH is the first place to attend if you are having heavy vaginal bleeding or severe abdominal pain in pregnancy.
 Here the midwives will take a brief history and may take some blood tests depending on your symptoms.
 A doctor will see you and they will take a medical history, perform a physical examination to determine your care pathway.
 If you are physically stable you may be allowed to return home.

-An appointment to the Early Pregnancy Assessment Unit/Aislinn Suite will be arranged for you and will take place a day or so after discharge.
+An appointment to the EPU at the Kinsale Road Clinic will be arranged for you and will take place a day or so after discharge.
 Limited scans are performed in the Emergency Room.
 The optimal time for an early pregnancy scan is 8 weeks gestation as it will provide the most accurate picture of pregnancy.
-An ultrasound scan may be necessary prior to this, however, a definitive diagnosis may not be possible.
+An ultrasound scan may be necessary prior to this, however, a definitive diagnosis may not be possible at the first scan.

 Ultrasound Scans

 Some patients experience bleeding during this 7-10 day waiting time.
-It is not essential to attend the hospital if this occurs unless the bleeding is very heavy (i.e. you need to change a sanitary towel every 30 to 60 minutes) or the pain is severe (i.e. not relived by painkillers).
+It is not essential to attend the hospital if this occurs unless the bleeding is very heavy (i.e. you need to change a sanitary towel (pad) with blood clots every 15 minutes for more than an hour) or the pain is severe (i.e. not relieved by painkillers).

 If a diagnosis of miscarriage is confirmed the medical team will advise you on the appropriate management of your miscarriage in line with local and national guidelines.
 It is important to remember this is your decision and the doctor and midwife are there to offer support and information.